whatisjasongoldstein/betheshoe/betheshoe/templates/md/login-faq.md

 Sound good?

-## Will you write on my wall?
+## Will you write on my wall or send spammy messages to my friends?

 No. Seriously, we have principles, and better things to do.

-You *should* post about us on Facebook, but that's your decision, not ours.
+You *should* post about us on Facebook and Twitter, but that's your decision, not ours.

 ## Will you spam me?

 No. We appreciate you sharing your email address, and we'll use it very sparingly.

+## Can I unsubscribe?

+Yes, this will be built before we send the first email.

 ## I hate you!

 That makes me sad.

+## I have other questions, comments, concerns, and thoughts on the meaning of life.

+Cool!
+Email <hello@betheshoe.com>.